Tomb Raider Beta [PSX / Saturn / PC]

 ——

-Scans of a gamedesign booklet from early 1995 arrived on the internet a few years ago.
-This booklet shows a similar storyline, featuring a character named ‘Lara Cruz’, she was supposed to activate the Pyramid using the Scion she was supposed to find in the first 3 levels of the game.
-It also explains that Natla used to be a male character named Hamilton who sent Lara Cruz on this path to retrieve the artifact.
+Scans of a game design booklet from early 1995 arrived on the internet a few years ago.
+This booklet shows a similar story line, featuring a character named ‘Lara Cruz’, she was supposed to activate the Pyramid using the Scion supposed to be found within the first 3 levels of the game.
+This variant of the storyline also suggests that Natla used to be a male character named Hamilton who sent Lara Cruz on this path to retrieve the artifact.
+The original games design document currently resides within a museum.

 ——